 Sample preparation:

 SWP were sourced from a reeling center in Coimbatore District, where they were typically discarded post-silk reeling.
 The collected pupae were thoroughly cleaned and sundried until reaching a constant weight.
 The weight of the SWP got reduced by 80%.
-Subsequently, the dried pupae were ground into a fine powder using a blender (Figure 1).
-The powdered samples were subjected to deoiling using n-hexane as the solvent in a Soxhlet extractor.
+Subsequently, the dried pupae were ground into a fine powder (Figure 1) using a blender. and subjected to deoiling using n-hexane as the solvent in a Soxhlet extractor.

 Fermentation of deoiled silkworm pupae (DSWP) was conducted following the protocol outlined by Siddik et al. (2018).
-Specifically, 100 g/kg of baker's yeast (Instant Dried Yeast, Saccharomyces cerevisiae, Angel Yeast, China) and 50 g/kg of Lactobacillus casei (Yakult Danone India Pvt.; cell density of 0.1 × 10^9 cells/ml) were added to the weighed DSWP.
-Approximately 700 ml/L of distilled water was then incorporated into the mixture.
+Specifically, 100 g/Kg of baker's yeast (Instant Dried Yeast, Saccharomyces cerevisiae, Angel Yeast, China) and 50 g/Kg of Lactobacillus casei (Yakult Danone India Pvt.; cell density of 0.1 × 10^9 cells/ml) were added to the weighed DSWP.
+Approximately 700 mL/L of distilled water was then incorporated into the mixture.
 The combined ingredients were thoroughly mixed and the mixture was covered securely.
 Fermentation was allowed to proceed for 3 days under controlled conditions, with the temperature and pH monitored and maintained at 29°C and 6.2, respectively (Figure 2).

 Upon completion of the fermentation period, the fermented silkworm pupae (FSWP) were dried in a hot air oven at 40°C for 48 hours.
 The dried FSWP (Figure 3) were subsequently stored in an airtight container for further analysis.
 Biochemical analyses, including assessments of crude protein, carbohydrate content, amino acid profile, ash content, and moisture content, were performed on the sample.